pachyderm/ohmyglob/readme.md

 This library is created for compile-once patterns.
 This means that the compilation could take time, but string matching is done faster, compared to the case when the template is compiled each time.

-Since it uses the PCRE library to do the matching and capturing, it performs about on par with regular expressions.
+Since it uses the Regexp2 library to do the matching and capturing, it performs about on par with regular expressions.
 If you need something faster, and don't need capture groups, we recommend https://github.com/gobwas/glob.

 ## Syntax